 India is home to wonders, natural as well as man-made.
 Crocs, Tigers and the Golden Triangle is specially-crafted to experience a perfect combination of culture and wildlife on a 10 day tour in India that takes you to the relatively unknown Chambal National Sanctuary, the city of the Taj Mahal, Agra, India’s most famous Tiger Reserve of Ranthambore and the Pink city of Jaipur.
 The Chambal National Sanctuary, bordering the Chambal river in Central India, is home to several highly endangered species of birds and animals, including the Gharial, Gangetic Dolphins, Marsh Crocodiles (Muggers), several species of Turtles, Smooth Coated Otters, Indian Striped Hyenas, Jungle Cats, Golden Jackals, Indian Wolves and foxes, etc. The Chambal National Sanctuary also boasts of over 300 species of resident and migratory birds the Indian Skimmer, the Greater Thick-knee, the Small Pratincole and Lapwings.

-On your arrival at the Delhi International Airport, you will be received by a Trans India Holidays representative and will be escorted to The Lalit Hotel.
-He will then help you with the check in formalities.
-The Lalit is a modern hotel, located just a short walk from the city centre.
-It offers modern comfortable rooms, and outdoor swimming pool, a modern Gym and Spa amongst its many facilities.
+On your arrival at the Delhi International Airport, you will be received by a Trans India Holidays representative.
+Get assisted with transfer and check in formalities.
 Your Crocs, Tigers and The Golden Triangle tour starts from the capital city, Delhi, an energetic city, with a unique blend of the ancient and the contemporary era.
 Delhi has two visible parts: New Delhi, the city created by the British in 1911 as the Imperial capital of India and Old Delhi considered as the Muslim capital of India between the 17th and the 19th century.
 There are atleast eight cities on the location of the modern Delhi, among which Indraprastha is one of the first recognised settlement, highlighted in the epic Mahabharata over 3000 years ago.
 Nevertheless, Delhi has always been one of the major cities in the northern region of the subcontinent.
 Overnight in Delhi.

 You will be met by one of our representatives who will assist you with the check-out formalities.
 You will then start your trail to Chambal, the next stop on your Crocs, Tigers and the Golden Triangle tour package.
 Bordering one of Central India’s longest rivers the Chambal National Sanctuary is unique in its flora, fauna, and birdlife.
 It is one of the last surviving habitats of the Gangetic Dolphins and is home to a large number of Gharials and Marsh Crocodiles.
 The Chambal Sanctuary is also a bird lovers paradise, being home to more than 300 species of resident and migratory birds.
 On your arrival, check-in at the Chambal Safari Lodge.
 The Chambal Safari Lodge, is an eco-friendly wildlife centric lodge, lovingly managed by the husband-wife team of Ram Pratap Singh and Anu, both of who are also great environmentalists and conservationists.
 Accommodation is in clusters of cottages, spread in acres of greenery, and the lodge in itself offers great birding opportunities.
 The most popular activity offered by the Chambal Safari Lodge is the Safari on the Chambal river, giving the visitor an opportunity to see Dolphins, Gharials, Crocodiles, Turtles, and almost all the other species of Mammals and Birds that the Chambal National Sanctuary is famous for.
 Other activities offered by the lodge include nature walks around the lodge itself, where qualified naturalists accompany keen birders, armed with their checklist of birds.
 The area surrounding the lodge itself has almost 100 species of birds that can be seen.
 In addition to river safaris and nature walks, activities here include visits to the nearby Shiva Temples in Bateshwar, where there are almost 30 temples picturesquely located on the banks of the River Yamuna.
 Afternoon, river safari into the National Chambal Sanctuary.
 Excellent naturalists are at hand to enhance the experience.
 Overnight stay in Chambal.